softindex/datakernel/examples/README.md

 correctly.
 Yet if you've followed the instructions once, you can omit them from now on.

 ### Basic modules
-If you haven't checked out [Hello World](https://github.com/softindex/datakernel/tree/master/examples/getting-started) getting-started example yet, you can start with it.
+If you haven't checked out ["Hello World"](https://github.com/softindex/datakernel/tree/master/examples/getting-started) getting-started example yet, you can start with it.
 This simple 5-minutes tutorial represents how to create a basic application in DataKernel-like way.